A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Experimental Results and Analysis

-The balanced cut problem consists of partitioning the nodes of a graph into two equally sized anticlusters such that the sum of edge weights between the anticlusters (the cut cost) is minimized.
-The balanced cut problem generalizes to the balanced $k$-cut problem, where the nodes are partitioned into $K$ equal-sized anticlusters with the goal of minimizing the total edge weight between different anticlusters.
+Recall that the balanced $K$-cut problem consists of partitioning the nodes of a graph into $K$ equal-sized anticlusters such that the sum of edge weights between the anticlusters (the cut cost) is minimized.
 In the case of tabular data, where the underlying graph is complete and the edge weights represent squared Euclidean distances between the corresponding objects (or data points), minimizing the cut cost corresponds to maximizing the within-anticluster sum of squared distances.
 Because of that equivalence, we can use the \ABA~algorithm for the balanced $K$-cut problem of tabular data.
-In this section, we compare the \ABA~algorithm to METIS, the state-of-the-art algorithm for solving balanced cut and balanced $K$-cut problems.
-While the \ABA~algorithm takes the dataset ${\mathcal{X}}=\{\bm{x}_1, \ldots, \bm{x}_N\}$ and the number of anticlusters $K$ as input, the METIS algorithm requires a graph representation in the form of an adjacency list with edge weights in addition to the number of anticlusters.
-Constructing such a representation for large datasets and running METIS on it is computationally and memory intensive.
-Consequently, for this comparison, we considered only datasets with fewer than 50,000 objects and for each object, we only list $p=30$ randomly selected neighbors with the corresponding edge weights.
-In our experiments, using larger values for $p$ or selecting the $p$ neighbors according to the weight of the corresponding edges did not improve the quality of the solutions obtained with METIS.
-Once the representation of the dataset is constructed, the METIS algorithm can be used for different values of the number of anticlusters ($K$).
-Another drawback of the METIS software is that it requires integer edge weights.
-Because of this limitation, we rounded up non-integer weights.
-We applied METIS with its default settings.
-We used the datasets and the values for the number of anticlusters from \cite{croella2025strong} and added five larger datasets, for which we tested $K=\{2, 4, 6\}$.
-Random partitioning (Rand) was again used as a baseline.
+In this section, we compare the \ABA~algorithm to \METIS, the state-of-the-art algorithm for solving balanced $K$-cut problems.
+The \METIS\ algorithm is applicable to a more general setup than Euclidean anticlustering -- to any general graph.
+It takes as input the graph representation in the form of an adjacency list with edge weights.
+As a result applying \METIS\ to Euclidean anticlustering requires to create a representation of a complete graph.
+Another requirement of \METIS\ is that edge weights are integer.
+In order to address that, we multiply the squared Euclidean distances by a factor of $1{,}000$ and rounded the resulting values to the nearest integer.